TWinters/wikipedia-separation/README.md

 #### Defining paramters and input
 The earlier referrenced 'page_links.csv' will be process through the [python script](../master/Python/wiki_edges.py).
 This script will do the following:
-1. 'input_graph.txt': A tab-separated conversion of page_links.csv
+1. `input_graph.txt`: A tab-separated conversion of page_links.csv
-2. 'MAX_NODE_ID': The node identifier with the highest value
+2. `MAX_NODE_ID`: The node identifier with the highest value
-3. 'DEGREE_THRESHOLD': The mode of the degrees of nodes in the graph
+3. `DEGREE_THRESHOLD`: The mode of the degrees of nodes in the graph

 #### Run the SCoDA algorithm
 Run the minimal C-code algorithm with the following command: